RamaNikita/Final-Project/README.md

 I have created an web application where new users can sign up /existing users can Log in to my application, view the Recipes add recipes in their favorite list and create new recipes also delete and edit recipes created by user.

-User can able to login/log out and email address is Unique

 ## Technologies Used

 React